IvoryC/BioLockJ/mkdocs/user-guide/docs/Getting-Started.md

 If the pipeline was run using docker, a file named `dockerInfo.json` will show the container information.

-The pipeline log file `"myFirstPipeline_<DATE>.log"` is an excellend resource for troubleshooting.
+The pipeline log file `"myFirstPipeline_<DATE>.log"` is an excellent resource for troubleshooting.

 The `validation` has tables recording the MD5 sum for each output from each module.
 If the pipeline is run again, this folder can be used to determine if the results in the new run are an exact match for this run.